eastsea17/eastsea17/README.md

 - 👯 **I’m looking to collaborate on:** Projects that involve applying data-driven insights to technology roadmapping, competitive landscape analysis, and innovation strategies, with an interest in both academic research and practical applications.
 I'm particularly interested in contributing to projects that analyze patent and academic literature data.

-- 🤔 **I’m looking for help with:** Exploring advanced techniques in graph and network analysis for technology intelligence, and open to insights on effectively combining quantitative data analysis with qualitative expert knowledge in the creation of impactful technology roadmaps.
+- 🤔 **I’m looking for help with:** Exploring advanced techniques in graph and network analysis for technology intelligence, Open source LLM, RAG and Agent AI System.
+Open to insights on effectively combining quantitative data analysis with qualitative expert knowledge in the creation of impactful technology roadmaps.

 - 💬 **Ask me about:** Data science applications in technology management, technology roadmapping methodologies, patent analysis, competitive intelligence, and technology trend forecasting.
 Also feel free to reach out if you'd like to chat about the intersection of data analysis with R&D strategy.